-The Tasmanian Institute of Agriculture (TIA) is a research institute at the University of Tasmania specialising in impact-driven research to support prosperous, innovative and sustainable agriculture and food sectors, and a healthy bioeconomy that supports communities.
+The Tasmanian Institute of Agriculture (TIA) is a research institute at the University of Tasmania specialising in research, development, extension and education to support prosperous, innovative and sustainable agriculture and food sectors in Tasmania.

 The formation of TIA as a specialised institute for agriculture and food research, development, extension and education has gained national and international recognition.
 In 2018 the University was ranked 39th in the world and 4th in Australia for Agricultural Science (ARWU).